 Detroit Artists Market: North of the DIA is the Detroit Artists Market at 4719 Woodward Ave.
 Here you will find a gallery featuring the works of local artists.

-Selden Standard: I chose Selden Standard in Midtown after reading some great reviews.
+Selden Standard: I chose the popular restaurant, Selden Standard, in Midtown after reading some great reviews.
 I loved the contemporary atmosphere, service and the great food.
-The lunch menu had a good selection of sandwiches, salads and flatbreads.
-It changes seasonally and is sourced locally.
 I enjoyed lunch with a friend who enjoyed it as well.
-The new outdoor patio is under construction and will be great in the summer months.
+It is now only open for dinner from Wednesday through Sunday, with a menu that changes seasonally and is sourced locally.
+They also have an outdoor patio which is perfect in the summer months.
 3921 2nd Ave.

-Inn on Ferry St.: Located at 84 E. Ferry St. in the Midtown area, this is a lovely inn/B&B consisting of 4 beautifully restored Victorian mansions and 2 coach houses that were built between 1886 and 1892.
+Inn on Ferry St.: Located at 84 E. Ferry St. in the Midtown area, this is a lovely inn/B&B consisting of 4 beautifully restored Victorian mansions and a carriage house that were built between 1886 and 1892.
 It is a 2 block walk to the Detroit Institute of Art.
 The rooms are lovely and well-appointed.
 There is free parking, free WiFi, a full breakfast buffet, access to the business center, complimentary cookies, coffee and tea, plus use of Shinola bikes.
-My favorite was a free shuttle service within a five mile radius.
-I was able to take the shuttle to dinner and not have to fight parking!!

 Henry Ford Piquette Ave.
 Plant: At 461 Piquette Ave., just north of my hotel in Midtown, is the first plant where Henry Ford manufactured the Model T in 1908.
 Today you can visit the facility from Wednesday to Sunday or with a special tour and lunch on Tuesdays.